La Femme Boudoir Photography

 Where does Boudoir Photography Belong?

-So now that you’ve heard about what a Boudoir experience with La Femme Boudoir would be like, what do you think?
-Does it sound more attainable than you once thought?
-What tangible object could mean more to you than the most beautiful portraits of yourself taken at a special time in your life?
-And the shoot itself -- could you think of a more uplifting, confidence-boosing experience?
-Probably not.
+So now that you've heard about what a Boudoir experience with La Femme Boudoir would be like, what do you think?
+Does it sound less unattainable than you once thought?
+What object could mean more to you than the most beautiful photograph of yourself?
+And what other types of experience could bring you this kind of self-awareness and confidence?

 One of my recent clients posted this poem as the caption to one of the photos from her session.
 It made more of an impact on me than I could have imagined, and spurred me to book my boudoir session.
 I think you’ll like it too, so I’ll leave this right here.